EarthenSky/Legend-of-Zelda-Remake/README.md

-## Legend-of-Zelda-Remake
+## Pokemon Wave Blue

-This is a scaled down "remake version" of the Legend of Zelda (1986)
+This is a scaled down and remade version of Pokemon Leaf Green or Fire Red, with a few small changes to make grinding more bearable and reduce total play-time.

 ## Project Structure